Creating a Sales Dashboard Using Angular and Google Charts

 }

-Once your PieChartComponent is ready, you can export the component from the GoogleChartModule.
+Once your PieChartComponent is ready, export the component from the GoogleChartModule.
 The google-chart.module.ts should look similar to this:

 import { NgModule } from '@angular/core';